T3 Moving Average Stock Analysis & T3 Moving Average Trading Signals

-T3 uses a Smoothing factor/technique to produce signals that are similar to those of the moving averages, but are more accurate than those of the Moving Average.
-The T3 is a modification of method used to calculate the original Moving Average and it has a smoother curve and it does not lag the market as much as the Moving Average.
-This Indicator follows price action and adjusts itself to the direction of the market.
+T3 uses a Smoothing factor/technique to produce trading signals that are similar to those of the moving averages, but are more accurate than those of the Moving Average.
+The T3 is a modification of method used to calculate the original Moving Average and it has a smoother curve and it does not lag the stocks market as much as the Moving Average.
+This Indicator follows stocks price action and adjusts itself to the direction of the market.

-Trading Analysis & Generating Signals
+Stocks Trading Analysis & Generating Trading Signals

 The T3 moving average is similar to the original MA, and it can be traded in the same way as the original Moving Average indicator.

-Moving Average Stocks Crossover Signal
+Moving Average Stocks Trading Crossover Trading Signal

 Crossover Signal

-Whipsaws - This is a smoothed indicator which isn't prone to giving out whipsaws, since it's smoothed it is less responsive to price spikes, therefore a price spike will not skew the data used to calculate & draw it.
+Whipsaws - This is a smoothed indicator which isn't prone to giving out whipsaws, since it's smoothed it is less responsive to stocks price spikes, therefore a stock price spike will not skew the data used to calculate & draw it.